benvvalk/CV/README.md

   * constant::boolean
   * XML::Writer
   * BibTeX::Parser
-* (wkhtmltopdf)[https://wkhtmltopdf.org/] to convert HTML version of CV to PDF.
-The last time I generated my CV, I used `wkhtmltopdf` version 0.12.4 from the `Nix` package manager.
+* [wkhtmltopdf](https://wkhtmltopdf.org/) to convert HTML version of CV to PDF.
+NB: The last time I generated my CV, I used `wkhtmltopdf` version 0.12.4 from the `Nix` package repository.

 # Source Files

-* [cv.html.template]: edit this file to update the contents of the CV (e.g. work experience)
+* [cv.html.template](cv.html.template): edit this file to update the contents of the CV (e.g. work experience)
-* [publications.bib]: edit this file to update the list of publications
+* [publications.bib](publications.bib): edit this file to update the list of publications

-# Building the PDF
+# Building the HTML and PDF Files

-If all the dependencies are installed correctly, you should be able to generate the HTML and PDF files (`cv.html` and `cv.pdf`) by running:
+If all the dependencies are installed correctly, you should be able to generate the output HTML and PDF files (`cv.html` and `cv.pdf`) by running:
 ```
 ./build.pl
 ```